Dust-Green/F21GA---3D-Graphics-and-Animation/Render/ReadMe.md

 <img src="Image References\Bike.PNG" alt="Gravel Bike" style="height: 400px; width:1200px;"/>
 <img src="Image References\BlendBike.PNG" alt="Bike Model" style="height: 400px; width:1200px;"/>

-I'm more or less happy with how this game out.
-I kept it simple and ignored alot of the complex modeling.
+I'm more or less happy with how this came out.
+I kept it simple and ignored a lot of the complex modeling.
 So no gears, drivetrain, brakes, shifters, derailers etc.

 The wheels are seperated from the main body  of the bike(and each other) and all are made children to an empty axes.
 This was so that I could animate the wheels rolling easily if needed.
 I colored it blue just so that it would stand out a little compared to the plain black/graphite of my real bike.